nmdickson/GCfit/docs/source/usage.rst

     plt.show()

+Note that, unless extra tracer masses are used during fitting, profiles for only a single mass bin will be generated to save on memory and time.

-Given the computing time it may require to compute the confidence intervals, these outputs can also be saved and loaded from the same results file
+Given the computing time it may require to compute the confidence intervals, these outputs can also be saved and loaded from the same results file:

 .. code-block:: python